JimDeanSpivey/jimdeanspivey.github.io/_posts/2017-3-17-Devops:Getting-started-with-Infrastructure-as-Code-using-ansible-and-Terraform-on-AWS.md

 title: Devops:Getting started with Infrastructure as Code, some reasonable defaults for Ansible and Terraform.
 And integration testing it locally with Vagrant!
 ---

 This post is a quick start set of default files and practices to get started storing all infrastructure (using Terraform) and how to provision it (using ansible).
-As opposed to just jumping in as a newbie and exploring, I find it much faster to just jump in using a seasoned veterans defaults/best-practices.
+As opposed to just jumping in as a newbie (me) and exploring, I find it much faster to just jump in using a seasoned veterans (someone who knows this domain for awhile) defaults/best-practices.
+I also cover how I tested my infrastructure before deploying it, by using Vagrant.
+I also use Vagrant to test new incremental changes.

 ### Terraform quickstart with AWS

-Overall, this par is quite simple.
+Overall, this part is quite simple.
 Terraform itself can be jumped into without having to worry much about best practices as it really is rather simply and just abstracts away a lot of details (from specific cloud providers).
-So this is really more of a very brief quick start into AWS best practices.
+So this is really more of a very brief quick start into AWS common practices.
 I found Nick Charlton's [Terraform: AWS VPC with Private and Public Subnets](https://nickcharlton.net/posts/terraform-aws-vpc.html) blog post to be very helpful for using Terraform with AWS.
 This helped me to get started using AWS infrastructure design using a public and private virtual clouds (vpc).
 And also having a bastion access node inside the public vpc.

 ### Provisiong the created instances with ansible